Now in early access

 The whole workflow in one app

 Cull, convert, edit, and export live in a single window.
-No Lightroom plugin, no exporting TIFFs back and forth.
+No plugins to wrangle, no exporting TIFFs back and forth.

 03